charles19132/copper/README.md

 ## SBOM

-There is an SBOM containing the commit for each component.
+There is a simple SBOM containing the commit for each component.
 It can be retrieved using the following methods.

 ### Container